-The Company is required to pay up to EUR 178.8 million (\$194.5 million at March 31, 2023) at March 31, 2023 to the former shareholders of Corlieve Therapeutics SAS ("Corlieve") upon the achievement of contractually defined milestones in connection with the Company's acquisition of Corlieve.
+The Company is required to pay up to EUR 178.8 million (or \$189.1 million based on the foreign exchange rate on September 30, 2023) to the former shareholders of uniQure France SAS (formerly Corlieve Therapeutics SAS) upon the achievement of contractually defined milestones in connection with the Company's July 2021 acquisition of uniQure France SAS.
+In September 2023, a milestone payment of EUR 10.0 million (\$10.6 million) was paid, of which EUR 8.9 million (\$9.6 million) related to contingent consideration.